- 5 Easy and Filling Keto Smoothie Recipes

 Most acai bowls are anything but “safe” on a keto diet.

-Not only is the acai usually sweetened with sugar or honey in commercial smoothie bowls, they’re also topped with mounds of non-keto fruit and sweeteners like syrup.
+Not only is the acai usually sweetened with sugar or honey in commercial smoothie bowls, but it’s also topped with mounds of non-keto fruit and sweeteners like maple syrup.

 This makes them more of a sugar bomb than a healthy breakfast.

-Luckily, there’s a way to enjoy the same flavors of an acai bowl without sabotaging your keto diet efforts or eating a mound of sugar: this keto acai almond butter smoothie.
+Luckily, there’s a way to enjoy the same flavors of an acai bowl without sabotaging your keto diet efforts: this keto acai almond butter smoothie.

-And unlike a normal acai bowl, this one is only 6g of net carbs instead of 60g.
-You won’t find 43g of sugar in it either[*].
+Unlike a normal acai bowl, this one is only 6 grams of net carbs instead of 60 grams.
+You won’t find 43 grams of sugar in it either[*].

 This combo of ingredients creates a filling smoothie that won’t cause a huge spike in your blood glucose levels or leave you with cravings an hour later.